How Much Does PPE Cost? & How To Save on Workwear | Checkatrade

 What needs to be provided and how much it will cost will ultimately depend on the type of work you carry out.

-Why is it important to wear PPE in the workplace?
+Why is it important to wear PPE?

 Providing PPE is a legal requirement for employers and is covered under the Personal Protective Equipment at Work Regulations 1992.
 This includes tradespeople who have a small team working for them.